Making Things Meaningful in the Ice Age

 COVER IMAGE: The Laussel Venus or "Venus with Horn" is a limestone sculpture dating from 25,000 B.C.E. in the Dordogne region of France. http://www.musee-

 Margaret W. Conkey, Ph.D., is Professor Emerita at the University of California, Berkeley, where she has taught for more than thirty years.
 She has worked primarily in southwest Europe and currently co-directs the excavations at a unique open air site (Peyre Blanque) dating to 17,000 years ago in the French Pyrénées.
 She has served as president of the Society for American Archaeology and the Archaeology Division of the Association for Feminist Anthropology section of the American Anthropological Association.
 Dr. Conkey has been engaged in the interpretation of Paleolithic art for more than 40 years, including her own detailed analyses of the portable art of our Ice Age ancestors.
 Dr. Conkey is the 2016 recipient of the Lifetime Achievement Award of the Society for American Archaeology, and will receive the Huxley Medal of the Royal Anthropological Society in 2017.
 She received her MA and PhD degrees in anthropology from the University of Chicago.

 This program presented in partnership with The Leakey Foundation, and with generous support from Columbia College Chicago.

 DETAILS: This program is FREE and open to the public.
 Advanced registration recommended, ticket link below.
-Program begins at 6 p.m.
+Program begins at 6 p.m, doors open at 5 pm.
 Can't make it live?
 Program will be recorded and will be available on our YouTube channel, C2ST TV.